calroc/Thun/docs/Correcet_Programming.rst

     sum3

-But it’s only about 1/9th of size of the previous version (which was 9261.)
+But it's only about 1/9th of size of the previous version (which was 9261.)

 .. code:: ipython2